05TharunKM/Samsung-PD-Training-/README.md

 + The task of  Day 4 include processing the output section and generating the SDC, checking the Yosys hierarchy and  resolving errors.

-**Processing of the constraints .csv file for INPUTS and dumping SDC commands to .sdc**
+**Processing of the constraints .csv file for OUTPUTS and dumping SDC commands to .sdc**

 + Below code will process the csv file for the outputs data and then generate the output-based SDC instructions into SDC file.
 + Code: tclbox.tcl